b. 1989, Yokohama, Japan

 In the spring of 2011, following the Great East Japan Earthquake,

-he began photographing with the desire not to lose sight of the fleeting scenes of everyday life.
+began photographing with the desire not to lose sight of the fleeting scenes of everyday life.

 Author of A RED HAT (AKAAKA, 2020).